aerugo/BB2490-RNASeq-Project/README.md

 ## BB290 Project
-### The effect of subsampling of large RNA-seq data sets on gene expression analysis
+### The effect of subsampling of large RNA-seq data sets on gene expression analysis.

 #### Project aim
 To find differentially expressed (DE) genes between inflammatory and noninflammatory human blood.